Coding standard

 # DocBlocks

-DocBlock content should be short as possible, relevant and omit the obvious.
+DocBlock content should be short, relevant, and omit the obvious.